 This is a simple solution that can offer the individual greater independence whether it is in their own home or at a place of care.

 Reminisce, don't "remember"

 Reminiscence and memory products can be great for re-living the past and familiar events for the person with dementia as they can offer comfort and happiness.
-Products like the Talking Photo Album is fantastic gift for someone with dementia as it provides a look back on happy memories and offers a voice recording option for a personal read through or their favourite music.
-The BBC now offer a service called RemArc where you can watch archived television footage and radio programmes on demand, from themes and decades sections which are easy to navigate through to find old favourites.
-It is a free service of popular archived footage and can help the user relax and enjoy good memories and bring about nostalgic conversation.
+Products like the Talking Photo Album is a fantastic gift for someone with dementia as it provides a look back on happy memories and offers a voice recording option for a personal read through or their favourite music.
+The BBC now offers a service called RemArc where you can watch archived television footage and radio programmes on demand, from themes and decades sections which are easy to navigate through to find old favourites.
+It is a free service of popular archived footage and can help the user relax and enjoy good memories and bring about a nostalgic conversation.

 Orientation & signage

 For a person living with dementia, navigating a home they have lived in for years can become difficult.
-Memory loss in particular can cause a person to feel lost at home, while new surroundings in a care home can also cause disorientation and stress.
+Memory loss, in particular, can cause a person to feel lost at home, while new surroundings in a care home can also cause disorientation and stress.
 Our dementia signs have been designed to stand out and be easily remembered.
 Bright colours can help to easily identify different rooms within the home.
 For example, it is important for them to be able to find the bathroom independently.
 By colour coordinating the bathroom with the colour blue, the user can feel assured that they are in the bathroom whenever they see blue.